liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-You should replace your code to use the `DDMFormValues` class instead of the `Fields` class.
+You should update your code to use the `DDMFormValues` class instead of the `Fields` class.

 #### Why was this change made?